What is VCM in Honda and Acura vehicles?

 Pros and cons about suppressing VCM – with two kinds of tools

 Theoretically, suppressing VCM can obtain some benefits under the assumption that the related potential issues could be avoided.
-However, Honda did not provide an official way of disabling VCM (they choose to improve the VCM technology instead), and the cons of disabling it still exist.
+However, Honda did not provide an official way of disabling VCM (they choose to improve the VCM technology instead), and the cons of disabling it still exist.1.
+The VCM is part of a tight and complex drivetrain system.
+An intervention that is not part of the design may inadvertently interfere with operations beyond the intended purpose of disabling VCM and lead to undesired consequences.

 2. The gas consumption will be higher when all cylinders are running all the time than having two or three of them deactivated in some situations, e.g., when the vehicle is decelerating.
 The fuel economy of you vehicle will be lower without VCM.